vedantpawar374/first/README.md

 # first
-this in my fist repository
+this in my first repository
+in github